passportxyz/passport-docs/pages/model-based-detection/tutorials/double-verification.md

 npm i @chakra-ui/react @emotion/react @emotion/styled framer-motion
 ```

-Replace the contents of `app/page.tsx` with the following boilerplate code (this includes all the very basic logic to render a page and connect a wallet to the app and the logic required to check a passport - if you need a refresher on the Passport API logic you can visit our dedicated [tutorials](../../building-with-passport/passport-api/tutorials.mdx)):
+Replace the contents of `app/page.tsx` with the following boilerplate code (this includes all the very basic logic to render a page and connect a wallet to the app and the logic required to check a Passport - if you need a refresher on the Passport API logic you can visit our dedicated [tutorials](../../building-with-passport/passport-api/tutorials.mdx)):

 ```tsx
 'use client'